+(Exhib

+Field 11 Name of Representative:

 the complaint process.
-The individual may designate a rof this process.
-If the individual designates a representa n that is designated by an individual to represent the individual in representative through written notice to the College at any level tive with fewer than three days' notice to the College before a edule the conference or hearing to a later date, if desired, in order
+The individual may designate a reproof this process.
+If the individual designates a representative at is designated by an individual to represent the individual in resentative through written notice to the College at any level e with fewer than three days' notice to the College before a alle the conference or hearing to a later date, if desired, in order

 SIGNATURE

 SIGNATURE DATE

 PRINTED NAME

-ADMINISTRATION USE ONLY Jame of administrator who received this form:
+ADMINISTRATION USE ONLY Name of administrator who received this form:

 Date complaint form received:

-Administrator must retain (a) the original complaint fo mployee (Level One only), (c) the written response issue Date written response sent to complainant: orm and any attachments, (b) all other documents submitted by the ed by the supervisor/administrator and any attachments, (d) all other reaching the initial decision, and (e) any recordings of conferences.
+Date of complaint conference or hearing: Date written response sent to complainant: and any attachments, (b) all other documents submitted by the

+documents relied upon by the supervisor/administrator in reaching the initial decision, and (e) any recordings of conferences.